 Students usually earn their degree in person with a variety of classes geared towards hands-on curriculum and professional observation.
 If you’re interested in entering the field, the job outlook and anticipated compensation for these roles only continue to improve.Click Here to See the Best Colleges in the US

-The University of Texas Medical Branch at Galveston offers 2 Physical Therapy/Therapist degree programs.
-It's a small, public, four-year university in a outlying town.
-In 2019, 75 Physical Therapy/Therapist students graduated with students earning 75 Doctoral degrees.
+The University of Texas Health Science Center at San Antonio offers 1 Physical Therapy/Therapist degree programs.
+It's a small, public, four-year university in a large city.
+In 2020, 38 Physical Therapy/Therapist students graduated with students earning 38 Doctoral degrees.

 |School||Average Tuition||Student Teacher Ratio||Enrolled Students|

 |Texas Tech University Health Sciences Center Lubbock, TX||16 : 1||5,274|